Anjali Roy

-Anjali Roy (April 1930 – 22 January 2017) was an eminent Indian mycologist and academician.
+Anjali Roy (April 1930 – 22 January 2017) was an eminent Indian mycologist and academic.
 The fungus genus Royoporus is named in her honour.

 Early life

 Roy was born in April 1930 in Rajshahi, then in pre-Independence India and now in Bangladesh.
 She passed her matriculation examination from the girls' school there in 1945.
 She graduated with honors in botany from Presidency College, Calcutta, and her post-graduation from Ballygunge Science College in 1952.
 She obtained a D.Sc. from the Calcutta University under the guidance of S. N. Banerjee.

 Early research and academics

 Roy's initial post-doctoral research, on the Coriolellus, was conducted in Canada where she was mentored by Mildred K. Nobles.
 Returning to India, she began work as a medical mycologist in the Calcutta School of Tropical Medicine.
 In 1974, she joined the University of Burdwan as a lecturer.
 Five years later, she moved to the Visva-Bharati University, where she remained until she retired in 1995.
 Roy as professor mentored 10 Ph.D. students.